NubletZ/wp108b/homework/BookStore (Final)/README.md

  * username : admin
  * password : admin

-If you want to use your own account to log in you can create and login with your new account.
-You can make several account in this website.
+If you want to use your own account to log in you can create and login with your new user account.
+You can make several user account in this website.

 <br>